awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

    + Restart the AWS IoT Greengrass Core software to retry the deployment\.
 For more information, see [Run the AWS IoT Greengrass Core software](run-greengrass-core-v2.md)

    The deployment succeeds if secret manager downloads the secret successfully\.

+### Info: com\.aws\.greengrass\.deployment\.exceptions\.RetryableDeploymentDocumentDownloadException: Greengrass Cloud Service returned an error when getting full deployment configuration<a name="core-error-getting-full-deployment-configuration"></a>

+You might see this error when the core device receives a large deployment document, which is a deployment document larger than 7 KB \(for deployments that target things\) or 31 KB \(for deployments that target thing groups\)\.
+To retrieve a large deployment document, a core device's AWS IoT policy must allow the `greengrass:GetDeploymentConfiguration` permission\.
+This error can occur when the core device doesn't have this permission\.
+When this error occurs, the deployment retries indefinitely, and its status is **In progress** \(`IN_PROGRESS`\)\.

+To resolve this issue, add the `greengrass:GetDeploymentConfiguration` permission to the core device's AWS IoT policy\.
+For more information, see [Update a core device's AWS IoT policy](device-auth.md#update-core-device-iot-policy)\.

+### Info: com\.aws\.greengrass\.deployment\.DeploymentDocumentDownloader: Calling Greengrass cloud to get full deployment configuration<a name="core-info-repetitive-get-full-deployment-configuration"></a>

+You might see this information message printed multiple times without an error, because the core device logs the error at the `DEBUG` log level\.
+This issue can occur when the core device receives a large deployment document\.
+When this issue occurs, the deployment retries indefinitely, and its status is **In progress** \(`IN_PROGRESS`\)\.
+For more information about how to resolve this issue, see [this troubleshooting entry](#core-error-getting-full-deployment-configuration)\.

 ## Core device component issues<a name="greengrass-core-component-issues"></a>